 Behind them, Barton’s eldest son Herbert, escorted his mother to the surrey’s step and helped her in to the seat behind his father.

 “Father, if it’s all right with you.
 Could I take the reins today?
 I need some practice finding my way around these roads.”
 He stood beside the step to the front bench and waited.

 Barton knew what his son asked.
-Herbert watched him put liniment on his hands the night before, this was his way of taking the reins Herbert knew to be hard on his father over the day's adventure.
+Herbert watched him put liniment on his hands the night before.
+It was his way of taking the reins, Herbert knew to be hard on his father by the end of the day's adventure.

 “Herbert, the only way to learn the lay of the land is to drive it.”
 His smile welcomed his son and the answer was the rock of the buggy when Herbert climbed up the step and settled on the bench.

 “You can handle this.
 I'll sit back with your mother like a proper Englishman and enjoy a ride in the country.”
 He thickened his British accent and touched the brim of his new Bowler hat.

 “I want to sit with Herbert.”
 Lander and James began to scramble over the seat to reach the front.
 John Charles just bounced on the back seat with excitement.

 “Here now, none of that.
 Herbert doesn’t need you as navigators.
 Sit back there and enjoy the ride.”
 Barton grabbed one son by his collar and the other by his britches, he prevented them from going any further.
 He settled next to Mahala and tucked her arm through his.
 “Onward Herbert.”

 The sun rose in the sky and a slight wind stirred the hot air.
 They passed the plowed lands and could see both sod and board farm houses with matching barns.
 Forests of trees gave them cool cover from the blazing sun.